KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

-HRNet's high-resolution architecture \cite{Sun_HRNet_CVPR19} has been effective in dense label prediction tasks.
+\textbf{(1)~Distance Encoding Model.}~HRNet's high-resolution architecture \cite{Sun_HRNet_CVPR19} has been effective in dense label prediction tasks.
 However, to adapt to memory bandwidth constraints in mobile and edge devices, we propose a lightweight version of HRNet, which employs early fast downsampling.
 This downsampling uses convolutional layers with a fixed $3\times3$ kernel size.
-Tab.\ref{tab:fast-ds} shows the configurations for the number and stride of the convolutional layer.
+Table \ref{tab:fast-ds} shows the configurations for the number and stride of the convolutional layer.